Barling, Essex: Little Wakering

 In the adjoining village of Little Wakering stands a terrace of 17th-century dormer cottages.
 Opposite is St Mary's Church, dating from the 11th century, but largely rebuilt by John Wakering, Bishop of Norwich from 1415-1425.
 In the tower are displayed the Royal Arms of George III.

 Governance

+On 1 April 1946 the parish of Barling was abolished to form Barling Magna.
 Barling Magna Parish Council holds monthly public meetings.
-The nine parish councillors' responsibilities include the newly-refurbished Parish Hall at the junction of Little Wakering Road and Church Road, the Barling Magna Wildlife Reserve and local amenities, for example street-lighting.
+The nine parish councillors' responsibilities include the newly refurbished Parish Hall at the junction of Little Wakering Road and Church Road, the Barling Magna Wildlife Reserve and local amenities, for example street-lighting.
 The Parish Council website carries local information as well as details of forthcoming council meetings.
-On 1 April 1946 the parish of Barling was abolished to form Barling Magna.

 Barling is part of the electoral ward called Barling and Sutton.
 The population of this ward at the 2011 census was 1,876.